GhostTyper/intrinsics/README.md

 ![BenchmarkDotnet Statistics of XORParallel](./currentBench.png)

 In this case AVX2 just needs ~10 ms when using one core, but 80 ms when using two cores.
-I will investigate in this.
+I asked this question on GitHub: [.NET Core 3 Intrinsics AVX2 used in parallel have low performance](https://stackoverflow.com/questions/56362254/net-core-3-intrinsics-avx2-used-in-parallel-has-low-performance).